-If you are developing or thinking of developing an application for Support for European Cooperation Projects there are resources and information that you can use to help you prepare.
+If you are preparing an application for Support for European Cooperation Projects there are resources and information that you can use to help you prepare.

 - Contact us at firstname.lastname@example.org to discuss your idea and to get further information and advice.